 - The curriculum meets or exceeds all District and state requirements.
 Teachers utilize Balanced Literacy strategies to teach reading and writing in all subject areas.
 Math is taught using a combination of Investigations as well as the Scott Foresman/Addison Wesley curriculum.
 Science and Social Studies curriculum are taught using both district and teacher-designed guides and materials using a hands-on approach.
 Curriculum is individualized and differentiated to meet the individual needs of students.

-- Technology training in the school’s computer lab is available to all students in all grades.
-Students also have access to several mobile labs of laptop computers.
+- Technology training is available to all students in all grades.
+Students have one to one access to laptop computers.

 - Students learn leadership and communication skills by participating in Student Council and Safety Patrol.